CHD | Chemical potential diagram |

 Published by Kagaku Gijutsu-Sha |

-MALT for Windows had been sold to many researchers and engineers in a variety of fields since 2003, greatly upgraded version (Omega)
+MALT for Windows has been sold to many researchers and engineers in a variety of fields since 2003, greatly upgraded version (Omega)

-and revised consumer version (Basic) have been released since 2025.
+and the revised consumer version (Basic) has been released since 2025.

-MALT Omega database has been widely enlarged and aqueous species have been added. --->The list of compounds (7890 species)
+The MALT Omega database has been widely enlarged, and aqueous species have been added. --->The list of compounds (7890 species)

 Chemical thermodynamic data Enthalpy change Gibbs energy change for formation Entropy at 298.15 K Heat capacities Enthalpy change for phase transition |